dmarticus/dmarticus.github.io/_posts/2020-03-22-installing-jekyll-and-its-toolchain-on-mac-os-catalina.md

 Some of the path-specific details may not match your setup, but the root of the problem is that gem is trying to build some system-native code (in my case it was the `libffi` library) and it can't do it because of incompatibilites between the brew-installed Ruby and the system Ruby.
 If you run into any problems building these gem native extensions, here's what I recommend:

     1. Reinstall the native extension through brew so that the brew-install ruby can sync with it.
     In the case with this issue, run `brew reinstall libffi`.
     2. Add specific install flags to your shell that point to the brew-installed version of the new gem native extension.
-In this run the following commands in your shell:
+    To do this run the following commands in your shell:
     ```
     export LDFLAGS="-L/usr/local/opt/libffi/lib"
     export PKG_CONFIG_PATH="/usr/local/opt/libffi/lib/pkgconfig"
     ```
     3. Finally, you should be good to go!
-Rerun `gem install jekyll` and you should be rewarding by your system finally installing jekyll.
-Note that you may see some issues with that install re: version of themes or other jekyll dependencies being out of date, simply run `bundler update` to resolve those errors
+Rerun `gem install jekyll` and you should be rewarded by your system finally installing jekyll.
+Note that you may see some issues with that install
+    re: version of themes or other jekyll dependencies being out of date, simply run `bundler update` to resolve those errors

 And that should do it!
 I hope putting all these steps in the same place saves a future hapless Jekyll user from having to scour the internet like I did.